-With policies for children and their families it remains especially important to outline future prospects and to sustainably strengthen the confidence in a reliable and targeted family support.
+With policies for families and children, it remains especially important to outline future prospects and to sustainably strengthen the confidence in a reliable and targeted family support.
 Equality in the employment market, more flexible working hours, a family-friendly working environment and a needs-based range of care places with a special emphasis on quality are also the key to supporting families in the future.

-The information contained in this country profile was last updated in October 2014.
+The information included in this country profile was most recently updated in December 2015.